Aymanabdulkader/Uber-Ride-Analysis/README.md

 This project focuses on analyzing Uber ride data to uncover trends in ride requests, cancellations, trip durations, and customer behaviors.
 It involves a complete data analytics pipeline — from raw data to actionable insights — using Python, Pandas, NumPy, Matplotlib, and Seaborn.

+Uber Ride Data Analysis – From Cleaning to Insights This project focuses on analyzing Uber ride data to uncover trends in ride requests, cancellations, trip durations, and customer behaviors.
+It involves a complete data analytics pipeline — from raw data to actionable insights — using Python, Pandas, NumPy, Matplotlib, and Seaborn.

+Key Steps in the Project
+Data Cleaning & Preprocessing

+Handled missing values using logical imputation and removal strategies.

+Standardized column names for consistency.

+Converted timestamp columns to proper datetime formats.

+Detected and treated outliers in cost-related fields using the IQR method.

+Exploratory Data Analysis (EDA)

+Visualized trip request trends by day and hour.

+Analyzed trip status distribution and payment method patterns.

+Studied trip cost distributions and calculated trip durations.

+Feature Engineering

+Created new features such as total_cost, ride_delay, and date/time breakdowns.

+Classified trips into cancellation reasons (No Cabs, Passenger, Driver, Completed).

+Insights & Visual Analysis

+Identified peak demand times and days for Uber rides.

+Studied cancellation trends by day, hour, and weather conditions.

+Examined incomplete rides and their reasons using stacked histograms and pie charts.

+Tools & Technologies
+Python – Data processing and analysis

+Pandas / NumPy – Data wrangling and feature creation

+Matplotlib / Seaborn – Data visualization

+Jupyter Notebook – Interactive analysis

 # Step 1: Load the Dataset

 import pandas as pd